agdavid/agdavid.github.io/_posts/2016-04-12-my_first_sinatra_application.markdown

 date:   2016-04-12 12:00:00 -0400
 ---

-My first Sinatra application is SightSeeDC, a web application that helps you create a customized sightseeing plan for Washington, D.C. and also view the sightseeing plans and reviews of other users.
-All code is publicly available at [GitHub](https://github.com/agdavid/see-dc-sinatra-application) and a live version is deployed on [Heroku](http://sightseedc-sinatra.herokuapp.com/).
-Below is a video walkthrough of SightSeeDC and an overview of the development process.
-Enjoy!

 <p>
   <span style="text-align:center; display: block;">
     <iframe type="text/html" width="682" height="414" src="https://www.youtube.com/embed/sXplBn7gSdI?version=3&amp;rel=1&amp;fs=1&amp;autohide=2&amp;showsearch=0&amp;showinfo=1&amp;iv_load_policy=1&amp;wmode=transparent" allowfullscreen="true" style="border:0;">
     </iframe>
   </span>
 </p>

+My first Sinatra application is SightSeeDC, a web application that helps you create a customized sightseeing plan for Washington, D.C. and also view the sightseeing plans and reviews of other users.
+All code is publicly available at [GitHub](https://github.com/agdavid/see-dc-sinatra-application) and a live version is deployed on [Heroku](http://sightseedc-sinatra.herokuapp.com/).
+Above is a video walkthrough of SightSeeDC, and below is an overview of the development process.
+Enjoy!

 **Inspiration for SightSeeDC**